amc19008/Venom_Gene_Annotation/README.md

 # Venom_Gene_Annotation
 This workflow for venom gene annotation uses venome gland (in this case telson) transcriptomes, a venom database (ToxCodAn_Genome), and BLAST for venom gene annotation.
 Original Python script (getSeq.py) credit goes to Dr Abbey Hayes.

+## NOTE: THIS IS A TUTORIAL FOR SCORPION, BUT THE STEPS CAN BE TAKEN FOR SPIDER AND THE SPIDER-SPECIFIC TESTING IS IN THE "WIP" FOLDER ON THIS GIT.
+THERE IS AN EXAMPLE FOR RUNNING WITH SPIDER

 # Tutorial using scorpions and ToxCodAn DB
 ## Before begining ensure you have conda and blast installed:
 To download it, if you don'tt have it: